BenjaminSchwessinger/Bacter-Tutorial/README.md

 ![image](figures/tracer.png){width=80%}

-Note that the ESS for many parameters, the likelihood in particular, may still be extremely small.
+Note that the ESS for many parameters may still be extremely small after 10^6 iterations.
 This indicates that, as anticipated, the chain should be run for a lot longer before the results are considered trustworthy.
 We can easily continue/resume the chain just as for any other BEAST 2 analysis, and you may wish to try this yourself.
 However, in the interests of keeping the length of time needed to complete this tutorial from becoming too long, we will now proceed to further analyse the results we already have.

 Viewing sampled ARGs
 --------------------

-The ARGs sampled during a Bacter analysis can be viewed using browser-based [IcyTree](http://tgvaughan.github.io/icytree) phylogenetic tree and network viewer.
-Betware that the viewer requires an up-to-date version of Firefox or Chrome to function correctly.
+The ARGs sampled during a Bacter analysis can be viewed using the browser-based [IcyTree](http://tgvaughan.github.io/icytree) phylogenetic tree and network visualizer.
+Beware that the viewer requires an up-to-date version of Firefox or Chrome to function correctly.

 To use the viewer, simply open the